The Centre for Investigative Journalism

 Leila Haddou

-Leila Haddou is former data journalism editor for The Times and Sunday Times.
-Before that, she worked on investigations at the Financial Times and the Guardian.
-She has an avid interest in how technology can aid investigative reporting and co-organises the monthly Journocoders meet up event.
+Leila Haddou is an investigative and data journalist.
+She has previously worked for BBC Panorama, The Times and Sunday Times, the FT and the Guardian.
+She has an avid interest in how technology can aid investigative reporting.

 Max Harlow